sjkana/SnakeLite/README.md

-# SnakeWithACM
+# Snake Lite

-This is simple implementation of Snake game and acm.graphics library.
+This is an implementation of the Snake game using the acm.graphics library.